zhafen/iac-sketch/docs/data.md

 - necessary information to update the procedure under a change in requirements
 - necessary information to fix something if it breaks
 - a way to find the relevant documentation for something

+# What data formulation will we use?

+Currently I'm leaning towards an Entity-Component-System-like yaml formulation for defining infrastructure.
+For storing the data, I was thinking about having it stored as relational data.
+So we would need a converter from ECS-yaml to relational data.
+I've looked around for a little bit, but I haven't found anything trhat uses this formulation.
+The reason I'm leaning towards it is that makes it really easy to describe arbitrary objects.
+I *think* in this framework that each component instance is a resource.

+For uniquely identifying component instances I was going to have the entity they are associated with as well as an index counting which number component they are for that entity.
+So the ID for a given component is (entity_id,entity_index), and every component table would have that.